Category Archives: English Version

 “The SOB thinks he was a general.
 What’s a fucking arrogant!.”

-Sergeant Hung, who was sitting by me, approached the new guy, asked,
+Sergeant Hung, who was sitting by me, approached the new guy and asked,

 “That damned Lieutenant Phuc, the commander.
 He acts like a big boss.”